 The NBPME has the right to question any test score when the validity is in doubt because the score may have been obtained unfairly.
 Prometric, acting on behalf of the NBPME, will undertake a confidential review of the circumstances giving rise to the questions about score validity.
 If there is sufficient cause to question the score, Prometric will refer the matter to the NBPME, which will make the final decision on whether or not the score is to be withheld or invalidated.
-In the event the NBPME determines that a candidate's individual test results will be withheld or invalidated, the NBPME will notify the candidate or group.
+In the event the NBPME determines that a candidate's individual test results will be withheld or invalidated, or that a group of results will be withheld or invalidated, the NBPME will notify the candidate or group.